Information for Consumer Decisions: Finding Sources You Can Actually Trust

 What government resource would you use to check if a vehicle has an active safety recall?

 The quality of your consumer decisions depends on the quality of your information sources.
 Manufacturer content and affiliate-linked recommendations have financial incentives that bias their usefulness.
 Independent testing organizations, government safety databases, and verified purchase reviews with specific detail are more reliable.
-A simple 20-minute research process before significant purchases can prevent expensive mistakes that result from trusting the wrong sources.
+A 20-minute research process before significant purchases can prevent expensive mistakes from trusting the wrong sources.